Site Map

 Knebworth July and August 1979 dates.

-many soundboard tapes, audience tapes typically feature varying amounts
+Unlike many soundboard tapes, audience tapes typically feature varying

-of audience noise.
-While sometimes annoying, a active audience around
+amounts of audience noise.
+While sometimes annoying, an active audience

-the taper produces an effect similar to a professionally mixed live
+around the taper produces an effect similar to a professionally mixed

-album, which will typically have a small amount of audience noise added
+live album, which will typically have a small amount of audience noise

-to the mix to enhance the feeling of "being there".
-If the
+added to the mix to enhance the feeling of "being there".

-taper was able to elevate his microphones, the audience noise is greatly
+If the taper was able to elevate his microphones, the audience noise

-reduced but many audience tapes were recorded right from the taper's
+is greatly reduced but many audience tapes were recorded right from

-seat and sometimes have an overwhelming amount of talking, cheering,
+the taper's seat and sometimes have an overwhelming amount of talking,

-and fighting, which can destroy the recording.
-That also caused of incompleteness
+cheering, and fighting, which can destroy the recording.
+That also caused

-of many of the audience tapes as well as distortions in such of a bumps
+the incompleteness of many of the audience tapes as well as distortions

 Soundboard recording

-PA (Public Address) systems consist of two soundboards; the FOH, or
+Most PA (Public Address) systems consist of two soundboards; the FOH,

-"Front of House" mix, and the "monitor" mix.
-The
+or "Front of House" mix, and the "monitor" mix.

 on stage typically will each have a specialized monitor mix that allows